edrys-org/edrys/README.md

 ## ✨ Features

 - **Modular**: Build your class by combining Modules or make your own with an easy real-time API
-- **Intuitive Live Classrooms**: Click on a student to talk to them, or create rooms and drag students in & out.
-It's Discord for your class.
+- **Intuitive Live Classrooms**: Click on a student to talk to them, or create rooms and drag students in & out
-- **Collaborative**: Classes and Modules are simple JSON files that are easy to share between educators.
+- **Collaborative**: Classes and Modules are simple JSON files that are easy to share between educators
 - **Download & Run**: No setups, containers, or databases to set up.
-Edrys servers are fully self-contained.
+Edrys servers are fully self-contained
-- **Secure and Privacy-Friendly**: Passwordless auth with minimal user PII stored.
+- **Secure & Privacy-Friendly**: Passwordless auth with minimal user PII stored
-- **Modern**: Based on Deno and Vue with a deliberately small codebase.
+- **Fast & Modern**: Based on Deno and Vue with a deliberately small codebase
-- **Free and Open Source**, forever: No paywalled features or lock-in.
+- **Free and Open Source**, forever: No paywalled features or lock-in

 ## 💡 Use cases